-At work, when people ask: “was my shoe completely redesigned from the last version,” usually the answer is no. In this case, the Levitate to Levitate 2 has seen drastic differences.
+At work, when people ask: “was my shoe completely redesigned from the last version,” usually the answer is no. In this case, the Brooks Levitate to Brooks Levitate 2 has seen drastic differences.
 Everything from the upper and lacing system to the heel collar is different.

 The shoe is marketed for tempo runs and daily to long runs (so basically most things).
 Personally, I’ll keep it to easy recovery runs.

 Please keep in mind, what works for me might not work for you.
 We all have different feet.

 Brooks Levitate 2 Upper:

 The fit knit upper is all on one seam which makes it great for anyone with a wider forefoot or bunion.
 There are fewer seams to rub.
 There is enough structure to the upper that your feet feel secure and like it’s not free-floating around in space.
 I typically wear a women’s size 10-11 wide, and the 10.5 seems to work well (as usual for most Brooks shoes).